Hintzelab/MABE_testing/README.md

 specified, allowing setup and teardown functions, if needed.
-A helper function `ABdiff(filename)` is included that will compare the same file in your version of MABE with the older version of MABe.
+A helper function `ABdiff(filename)` is included that will compare the same file in your version of MABE with the older version of MABE.

 ### Usage
 ```